ACTION MACHINE INC

 Ideal Applications for Spray Welding

 You might be wondering where spray welding really shines.
-Here are just a few examples of where it can make
+Here are just a few examples of where it can make a big difference:

 • Manufacturing: Think shafts, rollers, and bearing journals that see constant use.